 Winter and Spring Break Activities at Vista Verde Ranch

 The main reason I never considered a ranch vacation for spring break was that I didn’t think there would be much to do.
 I’ve seen the gorgeous photos from luxury ranches that have elaborate holiday festivities — but March?
 Plus our previous ranch experience in the summer was fantastic, but we were riding twice a day, fishing, hiking, sitting around campfires, taking hayrides, playing softball…I wasn’t sure how much of that would be possible or comfortable in Colorado’s early spring.
-Turns out there was way more to do at Vista Verde Ranch than we could fit into our spring break visit.
+Turns out there was way more to do at Vista Verde Ranch than we could fit into our visit.

 Before you arrive, the ranch will send you a sample calendar of activities so you can start to think about what you may want to do on your vacation.
 Each evening during happy hour or dinner, a staff member will come around to see what you want to sign up for the next day.
-There are some standard options that are offered daily, such as horsemanship, snowshoeing, and cross-country skiing, and others such as trips to town or snow tubing that are offered only once or twice throughout the week.
+There are some standard options that are offered daily, such as horsemanship, cross-country skiing, snowshoeing, and others such as trips to town or snow tubing that are offered only once or twice throughout the week.
 At any time, you can check the activities calendar and sign up list in the lodge and adjust your picks if there is still space.

 Since first trying snowshoeing at Smugglers’ Notch in Vermont, I’ve been a fan of this sport.
 It offers a workout and a chance to enjoy nature and beautiful views, but without the skill required for skiing.
 Unless you can follow trails that are very easily marked, it is best to head out with a guide.